sanderww/sanderww-job_analysis_report/README.md

 - `search_keys`: Job title to search for

 - `location`: Geographic location filter
-- `max results`: Geographic location filter
+- `max results`: limit results for report

 - Number of jobs to analyze